-Although the striking design and cultural traditions associated with the Claddagh ring are truly unique to the small fishing village of Claddagh, Galway, parts of the design hail from Roman times.
+So it turns out that parts of the Claddagh design actually date back to Roman times!
 The clasped hands design was often used as an official Roman pledging symbol.
 Later, rings adorned with clasped hands, known as “fede rings” or faith rings, became popular in Europe and were exchanged as symbols of affection.
-Some European goldsmiths did occasionally add a heart or crown motif to jewelry of the time, but 17th-century Irish craftsmen contributed their own distinctive variations that have become synonymous with the rich culture of Ireland.
+17th-century Irish craftsmen contributed their own distinctive variations which we recognize as the Irish Claddagh ring to this day.

-outsiders.
-They fished the waters off Galway Bay for centuries, keeping to themselves, even electing their own king, who ruled the community of thatched cottages according to ancient customs.
+back to the 5th century.
+The word Claddagh is derived from the Irish word Cladach, which means “the stony beach.”
+The small community of fisherman distrusted outsiders, fishing the waters off Galway Bay for centuries, keeping to themselves.
+They even elected their own king while ruling the community of thatched cottages according to ancient customs.
 The now-famous Claddagh design has long been part of the cultural heritage of the Claddagh kinfolk.
-The Claddagh fisherman, known as the Fisher Kings marked their ships and sails with the Claddagh crest, as a warning to others to stay clear of their fishing grounds.
-Marauding fishermen entered Claddagh territory at their peril.
+The Claddagh fishermen, known as the Fisher Kings marked their ships and sails with the Claddagh crest.

 4. A Swashbuckling Love Story

 Mystery surrounds the origins of the traditional Claddagh ring.
 There are two competing tales and both feature a member of the Joyce family, one of the famous “Tribes of Galway.”
-The more believable story recounts a swashbuckling tale of piracy, slavery and romance.
+Of course we will be covering both stories!

-Richard Joyce set sail from Galway for the West Indies only to be captured by Algerian pirates and sold into slavery to a Moorish goldsmith.
-Joyce toiled away for fourteen-years under the tutelage of his master and became an expert craftsman.
+The first tale involves a certain Richard Joyce.
+He set sail from Galway for the West Indies only to be captured by Algerian pirates and sold into slavery to a Moorish goldsmith.
+Joyce toiled away for fourteen-years under the tutelage of his master.
+During this time he was to become an expert craftsman.
 He was set free in 1689 after William III of England demanded the release of British subjects.
-The goldsmith was sorry to see Joyce leave.
-He offered his daughter and half of his riches to induce Joyce to stay, but Joyce refused.
+The goldsmith was sorry to see Joyce leave so he offered his daughter and half of his riches to induce Joyce to stay.
+Joyce refused.

 5. A Gift From an Eagle

-The competing Joyce tale concerns Margaret Joyce, known as Margaret of the Bridges.
-Joyce used her substantial inheritance from her first marriage to a wealthy Spanish merchant to build the bridges of Connacht.
+So the competing tale is predictably the stuff of legend but makes for a great story!
+The story concerns Margaret Joyce, known as Margaret of the Bridges on account of her using her substantial inheritance from her first marriage to a wealthy Spanish merchant to build the bridges of Connacht.
 In 1596, Joyce married Oliver Ogffrench, the mayor of Galway.
-One fine day, an eagle dropped a ring that fell right into her lap.
-Joyce believed the ring was a gift from heaven, so to speak, for her generosity.
-Legend has it, that ring was the first Claddagh ring.
+One fine day, an eagle dropped a ring that fell right into her lap!
+Margaret believed this was a gift for her kindness and generosity.
+The legend goes that the ring from the eagle was the very first Claddagh ring.